gipi/blog/_posts/2018-10-28-processor-arithmetics.md

 ### Overflow flag

-Used for signed numbers to indicate that the resulting sign bit is not coherent with the correct result; for example with 4-bit numbers we can have the following four cases:
+Used for signed numbers to indicate that the resulting sign bit is not coherent with the correct result; for example with 4-bit (binary) numbers we can have the following four cases:

 $$